CloudyUnity/WrightARM/README.md

 FLAGS:
-    These flags allow you to debug your program in different ways You can chain as many flags together as you want "-r":
+    These flags allow you to debug your program in different ways You can chain as many flags together as you want "-help":
+        Get quick info on all the flags
+    "-r":
         Check the final state of all the registers "-p":